Please note that the TimeRef website is currently being redesigned. This page shows what the rest of site will eventually look like.

-King Louis provider Jasper Tudor, the Earl of Pembroke, with three ships and fifty soldiers to invade Wales.
+King Louis XI of France provided Jasper Tudor, the Earl of Pembroke, with three ships and fifty soldiers to invade Wales.
 The small invasion force planned to gain support against Edward IV and help the Lancastrian garrison trapped at Harlech Castle.
 The castle was surrounded by the English so Pembroke attacked and occupied Denbigh gaining many supporters.
 Lord Herbert was dispatched to deal with the threat and defeated Pembroke who managed to escape.

 Louis XI, the French King devised a plan to remove Edward IV from the English throne.
-Louis persuaded the Earl of Warwick (a Yorkist) and Margaret of Anjou the exiled wife of Henry VI (a Lancastrian) to combine forces and attempt to over through Edward.
+Louis persuaded the Yorkist Earl of Warwick and Margaret of Anjou the exiled wife of Henry VI, a Lancastrian, to combine forces and attempt to over through Edward.
 Warwick and Margaret met on 22 July at Anger Cathedral to put their differences aside and to agree on a course of action.

 With an army and over fifty ships provided by King Louis, the Earl of Warwick set sail from France to England.

-Edward's plans to unseat the King of France led to his invasion of France with a force of 10,000 men.
+The plans of King Edward IV to unseat the King of France led to his invasion of France with a force of 10,000 men.
 He had been promised assistance from the Dukes of Brittany and Burgundy, and the King of Aragon.
 Unfortunately the Burgundian army did not turn up due to another conflict and Edward was left without sufficient men to proceed.

 Louis and Edward agreed to a peace treaty to last seven years.
 The agreement signed at the Treaty of Picquigny meant Louis was to pay Edward an initial sum to leave France and a smaller yearly sum there-after.
 The French also paid a ransom to free Margaret of Anjou who had been held by the English since the Battle of Tewkesbury.

-Not to be confused with a treaty of the same name in 1435.
-This treaty was signed by Louis XI of France and Maximillian of Austria.
+The Treaty of Arras of 1482 is not to be confused with a treaty of the same name in 1435.
+This treaty was signed by King Louis XI of France and Maximillian of Austria.
 It was agreed that Charles, the son of Louis, would marry Margaret, the daughter of Maximillian.
-Margaret's intended dowry (what she would have brought as a gift to her husband) included the counties of Artios and Burgundy.
+Margaret's intended dowry, the gift to her husband was to include the counties of Artios and Burgundy.
 The marriage though would not take place.